AdmiralCurtiss/SenPatcher/README.md

 * Option to fix a bug that makes the game load the English lipflap data when playing with Japanese voices and vice-versa.
 * Option to fix a bug that applies complicated button mappings incorrectly, causing the actual button actions and the displayed button prompts to mismatch.
 * Option to fix a bug that displays the Arts Support cut-in incorrectly.
+* Option to use CS3 font spacing when using the high-res font from CS3.
+* Option to force XInput for controllers (this supposedly fixes newer Xbox controllers)
+* Experimental option to fix the occasional crash when analyzing enemies.
 * Option to edit the vestigial System Data button mapping from the PS3 version.

 Note: Compatible with versions 1.4, 1.4.1, and 1.4.2 of the game only.